 Debtors who fail to disclose property transfer before filing for Chapter 7 bankruptcy could have their discharge revoked if the concealment is discovered after the case is concluded.
 When filing for bankruptcy, failing to disclose assets also rises to concealment, and debtors could have their discharge revoked.

 Providing False Information

->

-> Debtors are required to be completely honest when providing financial information to their trustee or filling the bankruptcy forms.
-As such, filling a Chapter 7 bankruptcy form with false information or hiding information deemed important for the process can lead to revocation of discharge if discovered after the bankruptcy case is closed.
+Debtors are required to be completely honest when providing financial information to their trustees or filling the bankruptcy forms.
+As such, filing a Chapter 7 bankruptcy form with false information or hiding information deemed important for the process can lead to revocation of discharge if discovered after the bankruptcy case is closed.

->

-> Unauthorized Filings And Identity Issues
+Unauthorized Filings And Identity Issues